 We use the euro as our functional currency for our financial communications.
 However, a portion of our operating expenses is denominated in U.S. dollars as a result of our clinical trials performed in the United States and our production facility in Philadelphia in conjunction with the American Red Cross.
-During 2014, these expenses in U.S. dollars totaled approximately \$950,000, based on the exchange rate in effect at December 31, 2014, or approximately 10% of our operating expenses.
+During 2014 and the first half of 2015, these expenses in U.S. dollars totaled approximately \$950,000 and \$545,000 respectively, based on the exchange rate in effect at December 31, 2014 and June 30, 2015, or approximately 7% and 6% of our operating expenses for the periods presented.
 As a result, we are exposed to foreign exchange risk inherent in operating expenses incurred.
 Due to the relatively low level of these expenditures, the exposure to foreign exchange risk is unlikely to have a material adverse impact on our results of operations or financial position.
 In addition, we do not currently have revenues in euros, dollars or any other currency.
 As we advance our clinical development in the United States and potentially commercialize our product candidates in that market, we expect to face greater exposure to exchange rate risk and would then consider using exchange rate hedging techniques at that time.